harshaljdave/ai-meet-summarizer/README.md

 ---

+### ## How It Works

+Our application streamlines the process of analyzing meetings into a simple, three-step workflow, moving from live conversation to actionable insights without manual note-taking.

+1.  **Capture with the Chrome Extension** 📝
+    While in a Google Meet call, the user enables the built-in live captions.
+Our companion Chrome Extension runs securely in the background, scraping these captions in real-time to build a complete, accurate transcript of the conversation.

+2.  **Analyze in the Web App** 🧠
+    With a single click, the captured transcript is sent from the extension to our Streamlit web app.
+The user logs into their secure account, and the AI engine—powered by the Google Gemini API—processes the text to generate a concise summary and a structured list of action items, automatically identifying owners and deadlines.

+3.  **Review and Act** 🚀
+    The results are instantly displayed and saved permanently to the user's private meeting history, powered by a Supabase database.
+The user can review past meetings, ask questions about their entire history using our RAG-powered chat, or export key results to Slack to keep their team aligned and accountable.
 ### ## ⚙️ Setup and Installation

 This project has two parts: the Streamlit web app and the Chrome Extension.

+---

 ### ### 1.
 Web App Setup